 Applying an additional coat of paint can get rid of streaks that are left behind by rollers.
 Once the coat has dried you can use a brush to go over the streaks to make the surface look smoother.

-The best paint for wood furniture will make the piece pop and can offer the right ttype of durability based on how often the piece will be used and whether it will be kept in a humid environment, such as the bathroom, or indoors or outdoors.
+The best paint will make the piece pop and can offer the right ttype of durability based on how often the piece will be used and whether it will be kept in a humid environment, such as the bathroom, or indoors or outdoors.
 In many cases, latex is the best choice since it’s the most versatile, however, there are more durable choices available, but for improved durability, you can expect to pay a steeper price tag.
 This guide and my four product recommendations are designed to help you choose the perfect paint for your next project, a paint that’s tough, beautiful, and can give your furniture a whole new look, at a price that won’t break the bank.